We found the best early Black Friday deals at Amazon | CNN Underscored

 Samsung took QLED TVs to the next level with Neo QLED, thanks to the television’s slimmer build, better picture quality and a more immersive experience powered by a ton of Mini LEDs.
 Now is a great time to splurge on a sleek, premium TV and upgrade your movie nights.

 If you’re looking for top-tier comfort, consider these highly rated, Underscored-recommended pillows.
-Breathable and conveniently machine-washable, Beckham Hotel Collection pillows are 40% off at Amazon right now when you clip the on-page coupon.
+Breathable and conveniently machine-washable, Beckham Hotel Collection pillows are 40% off right now when you clip the on-page coupon.

+Sleep soundly on a brand-new mattress from the beloved brand Casper.
+Right now, you can score up to 25% off a mattress including the cooling Hybrid Snow.

+Our favorite sleep mask features a genius nose wire, so it blocks all — and we mean all — of the light.
+Soft on the eyes and comfortable on the head, and won’t budge at all during the night.

 The Ember Mug 2 is a rechargeable stainless steel mug surrounded by a ceramic coating that keeps your drink toasty by creating a convection current in whatever liquid you fill it with.
 Right now you can save $30 on this convenient everyday device — and never sip on lukewarm coffee again.